🛡️ Clinical Review by Dr. Aris Thorne

 The Agonizing Decision: Should I Stay or Should I Go?

 The discovery of infidelity catapults the betrayed partner into one of the most agonizing psychological crises they will ever experience.
-The foundational assumption of the relationship—safety, exclusivity, and mutual trust—has been shattered.
+The foundational assumptions of the relationship—safety, exclusivity, and mutual trust—have been shattered.
 In the immediate aftermath, the overriding question is often a desperate demand for clarity: 'Should I stay and try to rebuild, or should I leave and protect myself?'
 This decision is profound, complex, and deeply personal, requiring a rigorous assessment of the relationship's history, the unfaithful partner's response, and the betrayed partner's capacity for forgiveness.

 The Critical Factor: The Unfaithful Partner's Response